Hanging in the paint room, this horse was carved in a 50 year-

 The very first carving I ever did (and the only chain saw carving) was in Ucluelet, BC, around 1994.
 Christopher, the younger of my two sons, provided the very necessary help to complete this project, a 30th birthday present for his older brother, Ryan.

 Ryan, my oldest son, requested a carving of a wolf howling at the moon.
 It was completed and given to him as a Christmas present in 2005.

 This is a mixed medium carving with the wolf standing on real rocks; tips of moss depicting trees on the mountain and acrylic medium used for the river and snow.
 The moon is a parabolic mirror.

 A small relief carving of a cougar carved in a yew wood burl, which is very hard -

 A 4” grizzly bear carved in relief in an 11” spruce burl.
 The bear is walking across a large rock inset into the wood.
 The young couple who purchased it during the Powell River Studio Tour love it!

-The first two horses were carved for our twin granddaughters as a Christmas present.
-The one on the left is carved in a large red cedar burl and the other in a relatively rare, large yellow cedar burl.
-The third horse, which hangs in our library, is carved in a 50 year-old clear, yellow cedar burl that weighs about 5 lbs.
-Carving in this wood was pure pleasure.
+A Christmas present for our twin granddaughters, the one on the left is carved in a large red cedar burl and the other in a relatively rare, large yellow cedar burl.

 The Gentle Cobra